dp1xter/geometric_lib/docs/README.md

     A function that finds the perimeter of a square with a given side.

         Parameters:
-            a (int, float, etc...) - number (the side of square)
+            a (int, float) - number (the side of square)

         Return Value:
-            perimeter (int, float, etc...) - perimeter of a square with a given side, calculated using a mathematical formula
+            perimeter (int, float) - perimeter of a square with a given side, calculated using a mathematical formula

     Example of a return value:
         perimeter(3) -> 12
     '''

+    if type(a) != int and type(a) != float:
+        return "Invalid parameters."

+    if a < 0:
+        return "Invalid parameters."

     return 4 * a
 ```
 **Input:** `print(perimeter(3))` -> **Output:** `12`